NannyML/nannyml/docs/glossary.rst

                 A concatenation of your dataset name and a row number.

     Model
-        Definition of a model
+        Definition of a model.

     Model inputs
-        All :term:`Feature`s used by the model
+        All :term:`Feature`s used by the model.

     Model outputs
         The scores or probabilities that your model predicts for its target outcome.